alrux/agext/README.md

 # ALRUX Go Extensions

-A collection of tweaks and additions to the standard [Go](http://golang.org) library.
+An open-source [Go](http://golang.org) library aiming to save developer time and sanity.
+It contains productivity, convenience, and utility packages developed at ALRUX.

 This repository acts as an index for the collection.
 Each available package is added as a submodule and has its own repository, linked from the title of the corresponding item in the list below.

 ## Package list (alphabetical)